-Examination and assessment of issues related to the intersection of healthcare systems and health policy, and how health policy and health services research can inform the development and evaluation of healthcare systems and health policy.
-Prerequisites: PUBH 6315.
+Examination and assessment of issues related to the intersection of health care systems and health policy, and how health policy and health services research can inform the development and evaluation of health care systems and health policy.
 Restricted to doctoral candidates.
+Prerequisite: PUBH 6315.

 PUBH 8405.
 Advanced Topics: Health Economics Research.
 3 Credits.